stanford-oval/inconsistency-detection/README.md

 <p align="center">
-	Detecting Corpus-Level Knowledge Inconsistencies in Wikipedia with Large Language Models
+	This repository contains the dataset and the implementation of the core ideas from our EMNLP 2025 paper *Detecting Corpus-Level Knowledge Inconsistencies in Wikipedia with Large Language Models*.
 </p>

 <p align="center">